 The biggest pain in the ass for this process is obtaining the invitation and that was an extreme source of frustration and stress the last time (2002) I was in Europe.
 Last time, however I was trying to get a visa to Belarus from the consulate in Prague, Czech Republic with great time constraints.

 I will try to log my time and experiences (past and present) of trying to get a visa for Belarus and Russia for those of you who are curious or who might need to go through the process.

 The hardest part of the Visa process is obtaining the Invitation.
 Without an Invitation you cannot get a Visa, and without the Visa there is no entry into the country.
 An Invitation is a letter written by someone (ie family friends, or someone else) that can be obtained or generated from their local passport and visa office of the Ministry of Interior (Belarus).
 An Invitation can also be obtained from an organisation that you will work for or is sponsoring your trip there (ie travel agency).
 The Invitation must state your intent to travel, why you are traveling there, and expected dates for your stay.
 The consulate will most likely require the original invitation, however sometimes, as was in my first experience, they may accept a copy of the Invitation.

 The rest of the Story

 After that the rest of the process is just filing out a (2 page) form and paying some money.
 Once you get to this stage you are basically golden.
 Fill out the form, send the money and then wait.
 I have heard that you might be able to fly there (to Belarus) and get a visa there at the airport.
 A friend of mine who is married to a Belarussian and was going there to meet up with her was able to do this, but I would not count on this.
+This is possible as long as someone will meet you at the airport with a valid invitation.
 I would hate to be stuck in an airport and not be able to go anywhere. =(

 What is Happening Now